barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 If you have built with a single thread using `make`, and there are still errors that you can't resolve, try searching the ANTs issues here on Github and also the [discussion forum](https://sourceforge.net/p/advants/discussion/) hosted at Sourceforge.

 You may open an issue to report the error and seek help from the ANTs community.
-It's important to include as much relevant information as possible, including the exact version of the ANTs source (identified by the git hash), CMake, the compiler being used, and the operating system.
-The full output from `make` should also be included as a text file.
+Please see the issue template for build issues, and include all the relevant attachments.